offbynull/portmapper/README.md

 #### How is this library considered light-weight?

-The Port Mapper project...
+Several reasons.
+The Port Mapper project

-1. has very few dependencies on third-party Java libraries
+1. has very few dependencies on third-party Java libraries.
-1. doesn't require any special parsing libraries (e.g. XML/SOAP/HTTP/etc..) -- all parsing is done as US-ASCII text
+1. doesn't require any special parsing libraries (e.g. XML/SOAP/HTTP/etc..) -- all parsing is done as US-ASCII text.
-1. doesn't require any special networking libraries (e.g. Netty/MINA/etc..) -- all networking is done through standard Java NIO
+1. doesn't require any special networking libraries (e.g. Netty/MINA/etc..) -- all networking is done through standard Java NIO.
-1. doesn't make use of regular expressions
+1. doesn't make use of regular expressions.

 Because of this, the code should be easily portable to other languages -- especially languages that don't have the same robust ecosystem that Java does.

 #### How is this library considered fault-tolerant?

 The Port Mapper project aims to be resilient when it comes to faulty responses, especially when using UPnP-IGD.
-The code ...
+The code

 1. parses XML as text, based on patterns/heuristics (works around issues such as invalid XML syntax/invalid XML structure/incorrect capitalization/etc..)
 1. attempts requests multiple times when the device responds with a failure (works around temporary network failure and other temporary hiccups that cause bad response codes)